 - Create: Children create an oyster shell by folding the paper plate in half.
-Thread beads (pearls) on pipe cleaner.
-Then twist the ends to create an O shaped bracelet.
+Thread beads (pearls) on the pipe cleaner.
+Then twist the ends to create an O-shaped bracelet.
 Hide (we taped it in) the bracelet inside the oyster shell.

 Salty or Sweet?

 This was a super fun science experiment!
 The kids always like to taste something so they were on board right away.

 To learn about how how the ocean tastes, we tried three cups of water.
 Each cup of water looked the same.
 They smelled the same too.
 First I poured a small amount of the plain water into a cup for each of them.
 Next, they tasted the salty water.
 I wish you could see their expressions!
 They were not very happy with that sample.
 Still, they were not deterred from trying the sweetened water.
 Much better!

 We learned that ocean water is salty and would taste about the same as a cup of water with one teaspoon of salt in it.